Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Abstract

 \section{Abstract}

-The atomistic Hubbard interaction $U$, representing the on-site Coulomb repulsion, serves as a pivotal parameter in theoretical models describing of correlated systems, yet its precise experimental determination especially in moir\'e systems remains challenging.
+The atomistic Hubbard interaction $U$, representing the on-site Coulomb repulsion, serves as a pivotal parameter in theoretical models describing correlated systems, yet its precise experimental determination, especially in moiré systems, remains challenging.
 Scanning Tunneling Microscopy (STM) provides real-space images of the local density of states (LDOS), offering rich data sets that reflect the unique electronic structure of the material.
 Here, we introduce a systematic methodology for extracting the Hubbard U parameter directly from these LDOS images through the application of machine learning (ML) in the case of twisted bilayer graphene in the flat-band regime.
-The regression of $U$ is highly accurate even though the image-similarity is greater than $99.98\%$.
-Subsequent data-analysis further suggest a weak crossover between the weak and strong coupling regime at $U_c/t~1$.
+Accurate regression of U is achieved despite the extremely high visual similarity between FT-LDOS images corresponding to different interaction strengths.
+Subsequent data analysis further suggests a gradual interaction-dependent redistribution of spectral weight, with a possible crossover scale of order $U/t \sim 1$.
+To assess robustness beyond idealized simulations, we introduce physically motivated perturbations that emulate experimental STM imperfections and demonstrate that augmentation-based training substantially improves generalization to noisy and symmetry-broken FT-LDOS images.